 From Wooler take the A697 south towards Alnwick and Morpeth for about 8 miles before turning to the right towards Ingram and the Breamish Valley.
-Continue along this quiet road for 3 miles beside the River Breamish before crossing over the river and parking in the car park on the left.
+Continue along this quiet road for 3 miles beside the River Breamish before crossing over the river at Ingram, parking in the car park on the left.
 Leave the car park via a gate by the river and join a path taking you through a small wooded area before reaching the cafe and the village church.
 The cafe has toilets and local information.
 The church is well worth a visit

 |St Michaels And All Angels Church, Ingram|